 Welcome!
-You have discovered OldSeminoleHeights.org, the official site of the Old Seminole Heights Neighborhood Association representing beautiful and historic Old Seminole Heights!
-As proud residents, we are happy to share with you the reasons why we are so enthusiastic about our neighborhood.
+You have discovered OldSeminoleHeights.org, the official site of the Old Seminole Heights Neighborhood Association, representing beautiful and historic Old Seminole Heights!
+As proud residents, we are happy to share with you the many reasons why we are so enthusiastic about our neighborhood.

 We are a tree-shaded gem nestled in the heart of Tampa, providing tranquil relief from the heavily-trafficked thoroughfares that border us.
-Those stately old bungalows that you see being maintained and restored date back to the early 1900s.
-Some of these homes are included in our National Register and local Historic Districts to ensure their preservation for generations to come.
-While we take great pride in our history, our present and future are of paramount importance to us.
+Those stately old bungalows that you see being maintained and restored, date back to the early 1900s.
+Some of these homes are included in the United States National Register and the local Tampa Historic District ensuring their preservation for generations to come.
+While we take great pride in our history, our present and future are also of paramount importance to us.
 Our neighborhood continues to grow and attract new residents of all ages and diverse cultural backgrounds.
-However, we have retained a warm, friendly, caring atmosphere not seen in many communities today.
+However, we have strived to retain a warm, friendly, caring atmosphere not seen in many communities today.
 We have a serious commitment to our excellent schools and to the churches of varied denominations which are vitally involved in the lives and activities of our residents.

 How do you maintain a neighborhood feeling in such a large area?
 We accomplish it with a strong, pro-active neighborhood association.
 The Old Seminole Heights Neighborhood Association (OSHNA) is the cohesive force within our boundaries and is our collective voice on a myriad of issues affecting our community.
-As the largest neighborhood association in the city, with over 500 members, it has the attention and respect of our government officials.
+As the largest neighborhood association in the city at over 500 members, we have the attention and respect of our government officials.

-OSHNA holds quarterly general membership meetings on the fourth Tuesday of every month in a “town hall” format, during which all residents can voice suggestions, questions and concerns.
-The nine member board, comprised of four officers and five trustees, has monthly meetings on the third Tuesday of every month which are open to anyone wishing to attend.
+OSHNA holds quarterly general membership meetings on the fourth Tuesday of every month in a “town hall” format, during which all residents can voice suggestions, questions, and any concerns.
+The nine-member board, comprised of four officers and five trustees, has monthly meetings on the third Tuesday of every month, and these are open to anyone wishing to attend.
 See our neighborhood calendar for dates and times.